u-boot/u-boot/doc/develop/bootstd.rst

 That is the basic operation of scanning for bootflows.
 The process of booting a bootflow is handled by the bootmeth driver for that bootflow.
-In the case of distro boot, this parses and processes the `extlinux.conf` file that was read.
+In the case of extlinux boot, this parses and processes the `extlinux.conf` file that was read.
-See `distro_boot()` for how that works.
-The processing may involve reading additional files, which is handled by the `read_file()` method, which is `distro_read_file()` in this case.
+See `extlinux_boot()` for how that works.
+The processing may involve reading additional files, which is handled by the `read_file()` method, which is `extlinux_read_file()` in this case.
 All bootmethds should support reading files, since the bootflow is typically only the basic instructions and does not include the operating system itself, ramdisk, device tree, etc.

 The vast majority of the bootstd code is concerned with iterating through partitions on bootdevs and using bootmethds to find bootflows.